BrewPi/brewpi-userdocs/source/installing-your-pi/rpi-setup.rst

     options 8192cu rtw_power_mgnt=0 rtw_enusbss=0

-Alternatively you can add a line to your crontab to ping your router every minute to keep the connection alive.
+Alternatively, you can add a line to your crontab to ping your router every minute to keep the connection alive.
 Open your current users crontab with:

 .. code-block:: bash